 --> Click the map for large PDF [1.6 MB] <--

 The City of College Station was cited for its efforts to go beyond minimum floodplain management requirements.
-As a result, flood insurance rates will be reduced 15 percent for structures in Special Flood Hazard Areas and five percent in 500-year Areas.
+As a result, flood insurance rates will be reduced fifteen (15) percent for structures in Special Flood Hazard Areas (SFHA) and five (5) percent in all areas outside of the SFHA.
 (Note that Preferred Risk Policies are already at reduced rates and do not have additional premium reductions.)
 Homeowners can review their insurance policy or contact their insurance agent to determine if they live in an affected area.

 Innovative activities implemented by the city include the use of digital flood maps, conducting outreach projects, requiring disclosure of flood hazards, preserving open space, administering a stormwater management program, and using freeboard for new construction.
 Freeboard elevates a building’s lowest floor above predicted flood levels.

-For more information regarding local floodplain management, please contact Donnie Willis at email@example.com.
+For more information regarding local floodplain management, please contact Debbie Stickles at email@example.com or at 979.764.3570.

 Why Purchase Flood Insurance?